- Chapter Three: The Student Organization Forum

 - assists with the planning of leadership retreats and workshops

 - assists with Organization Fairs during Orientation, Welcome Week, Advisor Coffees, Election Reception, Advisor Appreciation Luncheon, and other University events

 - recommends improvements and initiatives based on student organization needs

 - works in the SOC ten hours a week

 - attends SG meetings

-- Assists the SOF Advisor with event planning meetings
+- Assists the SOF Advisors with event planning meetings

 - Develops promotional and communicative tools for student organizations

 SOC meetings are held once a month for all student organizations.
 In order for a registered student organization to be eligible for funding and to stay in good standing with the Student Organization Center, the organization must send one representative to the monthly SOC meetings.
 The purpose of the meetings is to: provide announcements and communications between registered student organization members; provide leadership training; host special guests and campus speakers who can aid student organizations in their program planning and functioning; and provide social and interactive opportunities for networking and community-building.
 All meeting dates are posted on line at www.utdallas.edu/sof/meetings.

 The Student Organization Center (SOC) provides two types of funding: Operating Funds and Programming Funds.
 Operating Funds are reimbursed at 100%.
 Programming Funds are used to host programs and events on campus that are open to the UT Dallas community.
 There is no funding available during the summer.